-- 31 The 2013 HRC Inquiry into NZSL noted the lack of a mechanism to monitor the operation of the NZSL Act, or how government agencies were meeting their responsibilities under it.
-The lack of a mechanism to monitor the implementation of the NZSL Act was also raised by submitters when the Act was reviewed in 2011. - 32 Without this monitoring mechanism, there is a lack of information about what is working and what could be improved, regarding the promotion, maintenance, and acquisition of NZSL.

-- 33 Central government agencies have specific responsibilities under the NZSL Act.
-Section 9(1) of the Act sets out the following principles to guide government agencies: - the Deaf community should be consulted on matters relating to NZSL (including, for example, the promotion of the use of NZSL) - NZSL should be used in the promotion to the public of government services and in the provision of public information - government services and information should be made accessible to the Deaf community through the use of appropriate means (including the use of NZSL).

-- 34 In 2021, the Office for Disability Issues, in partnership with the NZSL Board, commissioned a survey of central government agencies to identify what they were doing in relation to making information accessible for the Deaf community.
-Analysis of the survey results revealed that agencies have an ad hoc approach, and in many instances the information on what an agency was doing was not recorded.(13) - 35 While the survey results show that there is a growing amount of public service information that is accessible to the Deaf community, there remain significant gaps in service delivery.
+- The 2013 HRC Inquiry into NZSL noted the lack of a mechanism to monitor the operation of the NZSL Act, or how government agencies were meeting their responsibilities under it.
+The lack of a mechanism to monitor the implementation of the NZSL Act was also raised by submitters when the Act was reviewed in 2011. - Without this monitoring mechanism, there is a lack of information about what is working and what could be improved, regarding the promotion, maintenance, and acquisition of NZSL. - Central government agencies have specific responsibilities under the NZSL Act.
+Section 9(1) of the Act sets out the following principles to guide government agencies: - a) the Deaf community should be consulted on matters relating to NZSL (including, for example, the promotion of the use of NZSL) - b) NZSL should be used in the promotion to the public of government services and in the provision of public information - c) government services and information should be made accessible to the Deaf community through the use of appropriate means (including the use of NZSL). - In 2021, the Office for Disability Issues, in partnership with the NZSL Board, commissioned a survey of central government agencies to identify what they were doing in relation to making information accessible for the Deaf community.
+Analysis of the survey results revealed that agencies have an ad hoc approach, and in many instances the information on what an agency was doing was not recorded. - While the survey results show that there is a growing amount of public service information that is accessible to the Deaf community, there remain significant gaps in service delivery.
 For example, some agencies have contracts with providers to deliver services specifically for the Deaf community, but these are concentrated in the health and disability sectors.
-Only one agency mentioned that it promoted the Video Interpreting Service to its clients.(14)
+Only one agency mentioned that it promoted the Video Interpreting Service to its clients. - Without comprehensive information on what actions are being taken by central government agencies, any strategies and actions aimed at improving consultation and communication with the Deaf community, as well as information and services, will continue to be ad hoc and place the Deaf community at a significant disadvantage.
+Creating a strong mechanism for monitoring the NZSL Act will also strengthen our ability to report against our commitments under the UNCRPD in relation to the Deaf community and NZSL users. - 37 If the NZSL Board were to become a statutory advisory group, it could take leadership of monitoring and reporting on the operation of the NZSL Act, in addition to its current functions.
+This would strengthen the ability of the NZSL Board undertake its role and functions, including:

-13 Of the 21 agencies that responded, 4 indicated they do not use NZSL and 17 indicated that they did.
+&lt;sup>13 Of the 21 agencies that responded, 4 indicated they do not use NZSL and 17 indicated that they did.

-14 As part of its language assistance programme, the Ministry of Business, Innovation and Employment contracted providers to support central government agencies to communicate with clients in a language that works best for them, including NZSL.
+&lt;sup>14 As part of its language assistance programme, the Ministry of Business, Innovation and Employment contracted providers to support central government agencies to communicate with clients in a language that works best for them, including NZSL.